BrnvrlUoeey/exercise-peoplespheres/README.txt

 A matter of tweaking annotations vs Symfony auto-wiring, I suppose...
 To gain time, I've built on the tutorial I once did, with no components update.
 Which means it's on API-Platform 2.4, so no PATCH method...
+I brainlessly made multi-target methods for creating and deleting multiple instances of InputParam and Expression objects.
+Theese are not REST/HTTP compliant.
+They could be treated as a PATCH on the collections with API Platform >=2.5.